MEGAN BOWLING, M.A., LMFT #100409

 With the holidays right around the corner and the schedule filling up, I’m reminded how busy this time of year can be.
 Don’t get me wrong, the holidays can be a fun-filled season with holiday cheer and delicious food.
 However, for many, this season can also mean higher than average levels of anxiety because of the additional costs, events, and more socializing.
 While every individual has a slightly different strategy of reducing their winter woes, I wanted to provide some tips on what you can do to keep the holidays merry and bright.

-2. Set expectations: We all have a different level of holiday cheer that we are comfortable with.
-Try focussing your energy and attention to events and details that are most likely to help you throughout the season.
+2. Set reasonable expectations: We all have a different level of holiday cheer that we are comfortable with.
+Try focusing your energy and attention to events and details that are most likely to help you throughout the season.
 If you’re looking to expand into new territories, set realistic and attainable goals during the season.
 For example, instead of trying to do everything at once, break things down into daily or weekly goals.
+During this time, it's really important to check in with yourself and members of your party to increase chances of staying centered.

 3. Slide into the topic: Holiday time is usually a good time for reigniting friendships and checking in with distant family.
 We can plan ahead on how we choose to respond to certain topics.
 If there’s something that you would rather not discuss, you may want to plan how to change the topic to something you would be more comfortable discussing at length.
 Similarly, you can decide how much information you want to divulge.
 This can change from person to person since our relationship might differ from one person to the next.

-4. Set a schedule - Find time to take a short breather.
+4. Set a schedule: Find time to take a short breather.
 Does the dog need to be walked?
 Need a drink refresher?
 Want to catch up with someone you haven’t talked to in a while?
+It's been a while since you've moved your body?
 These might be just some of the reasons you can change your scenery and take a break for a moment.
 Remember, it’s all about finding ways in which you might be more comfortable in situations that might make you feel a little more uncomfortable.

 therapy link